TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/ComposerJson.rst

 (*required*)

+..  versionchanged:: 12.4
+    Extensions in Composer-based installations are installed into the :file:`vendor/` folder.

 Use `typo3-cms-extension` for third-party extensions.
-This results in the extension to be installed in :file:`{web-dir}/typo3conf/ext/` instead of :file:`vendor/{vendor}/{package}`.
+The :file:`Resources/Public/` folder will be symlinked into the :ref:`_assets/ <directory-public-assets>` folder of your web root.

 Additionally, `typo3-cms-framework` is available for system extensions.
-They will be installed in :file:`web-dir/typo3/sysext/`.

 See `typo3/cms-composer-installers <https://github.com/TYPO3/CmsComposerInstallers>`__
 (required by `typo3/cms-core`).